Jan 31, 2019

 With a Photography minor, you can explore your love for photography and support your major, diversify your skills, and pursue photography as a career or a hobby.

 Courses on portraiture, commercial photography, film and darkroom, photojournalism, and experimental photography allow you to hone your technical skills and creative eye.
 You can also develop your digital design and editing skills through digital tools and art history classes.
-Recommended majors include Multimedia Journalism, Film and Media Production, and Strategic Communication.
+Recommended majors include Multimedia Journalism, Film & Media Production, and Strategic Communication.

 Open to all majors except Graphic Art majors (Photography concentration) and Studio Art.